nedelec/cytosim-2017/README.md

-# OLDER Cytosim
+# OBSOLETE Cytosim

-**This is an older version of Cytosim.** Since mid 2019, further development is hosted on [Gitlab](https://gitlab.com/f.nedelec/cytosim):
+**This is a deprecated version of Cytosim that should not be used.**
+Since mid 2019, further development is hosted on [Gitlab](https://gitlab.com/f.nedelec/cytosim):

 	https://gitlab.com/f.nedelec/cytosim